Mgamerz/MassEffectModManager/documentation/alternates.md

 DLCRequirement structs follow this format:
 `<blank>/+/-` `DLC_Folder_Name` `[Parameter1=Value1, Parameter2=Value2,...]`

+The prefix to the DLC foldername indicates if the DLC is installed or not.
+Blank and + mean it requires it to be installed.
+Minus means it must not be installed.
+In the event of -, none of the parameters will be evaluated.

 The list of available parameters are:
 | Descriptor | Value type              | Purpose                                                                                                                                                                                           | Min supported cmmver |
 |------------|-------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|